phobos/phobos/README.md

 end
 ```

-Finally, it is also possible to preprocess the message payload before consuming it using the `before_consume` hook which is invoked before `.around_consume` and `#consume`.
+Finally, it is also possible to preprocess the message payload before consuming it using the `before_consume` hook which is invoked before `#around_consume` and `#consume`.
 The result of this operation will be assigned to payload, so it is important to return the modified payload.
 This can be very useful, for example if you want a single point of decoding Avro messages and want the payload as a hash instead of a binary.

 ```ruby
 class MyHandler